k-cybulski/vim-commonmark-preview/README.md

 use case or to depend on Chrome or other fancy software that I wouldn't want to run next to vim.

-In fact, this is so rought that probably if you know anything about vimscript you could improve it many times over.
+In fact, this is so rough that if you know anything about vimscript you could probably improve it many times over.
 Speaking of which, pull requests are more than welcome.

 ## Setup